SatoriNetwork/Neuron/README.md

 ### Current State

 Satori in the final stages of its initial, prototypical development phase.
-An alpha release is anticipated for Q3 of 2023 and Satori will have a soft launch and beta release Q1 of 2024.

-### Getting Started

-If you want to run the code you can...

-0. fork and clone this repo
-1. download, install, and run docker
-2. you can mount your local code with this command:
-    - `docker run --rm -it --name satorineuron -p 24601:24601 -v c:\repos\Satori\Neuron:/Satori/Neuron --env SATORI_RUN_MODE=prod satorinet/satorineuron:v1 ./start.sh`
-    - notice `c:\repos\Satori\Neuron` should be your local path to this repository
-    - notice `--env SATORI_RUN_MODE=prod` indicates that it'll talk to the official servers at satorinet.io
-    - while  `--env SATORI_RUN_MODE=dockerdev` indicates that it'll talk to locally running servers which we will opensource eventually.
+An alpha release occured on January 1st 2024.
+Satori entered Beta by March of 2024 and the offical mainnet launch is scheduled for July 1st 2024.

 ### How to get involved